abduabdullahi120/nastore-file/README.md

 # nastore-file
-this repo contains all file for nastore
+this repo contains all file for nastore.
+There are more instructions, pleaee endeavor to follow